Fort Cumberland at Eastney

 The present fort was built between 1785 and 1810 by the Duke of Richmond to defend the entrance to Langstone Harbour, it replaced an earlier fort built by the Duke of Cumberland who it is named after in 1747.
 It is a scheduled monument and a Grade II* listed building.

 The fort is not open for the public to visit, but it is home to some businesses such as the Portsmouth Distillery Company an artisan Gin and Rum producer.
 You can visit the distillery and purchase Gin, Rum and other products directly from the distillery.
-The site is also home to Forgotten Veterans UK and the Nautical Archaeology Society.
+The site is also home to the Nautical Archaeology Society.

 Built right on the tip of the peninsular at Eastney, Fort Cumberland was positioned to command the entrance to Langstone Harbour to the east of Portsea Island, the fear was that an attacking force could sail into Langstone Harbour and then attack the Portsmouth Dockyard overland by crossing the island.